Sharzzdevise/Sharzzdevise/README.md

 I am proficient in building rapport and easily explaining technical information across teams.

-👯‍♀️I am also looking to collaborate in Data Analytics and Engineering projects
+👯‍♀️I am also looking to collaborate in Data Analytics, science and Machine learning projects

 💁‍♀️💝Consistently recognized as a hands on and competent Leader, and also a selfless "Volunteer"  with various organizations, backed up with notable recommendations.